jonshiach/graphics-labs/_sources/pages/10_Quaternions.md

 }
 ```

-Here we calculate the rotation quaternion `q` and then output the rotation matrix multiplied by the input matrix `mat` (it isn't really necessary to do this but I wanted our `rotate()` function to have the same functionality as the glm version).
+Here we normalise the vector which we are rotating around before calculating the rotation quaternion `q`.
+The function then returns quaternion rotation matrix multiplied by the input matrix `mat` (it isn't really necessary to do this but I wanted our `rotate()` function to have the same functionality as the glm version).

 Compile and run your program and you should see that nothing has changed.
 This is good news as we are now using efficient quaternion rotation to rotate the cubes and don't have to worry about gimbal lock.